PurpleeGrape/Orbital-Milestone-3/README.md

 Instructions to set up:

 1) Create a new react-app first ("npx create-react-app planus")
+2) Replace src files, package.json, packagelock.json with the files you downloaded here
-2) Install dependencies for app ("cd .../planus" and then "npm install")
+3) Install dependencies for app ("cd .../planus" and then "npm install")
-3) Install dependencies for server ("cd .../planus/server" and then "npm install")
+4) Install dependencies for server ("cd .../planus/server" and then "npm install")
-4) Run "npm start"
+5) Run "npm start"